Nior122/Favenue/replit.md

 CreatorHub is a full-stack web application redesigned as an adult content creator platform inspired by OnlyFans/Fanvenue aesthetics.
 It serves as a premium directory where users can discover exclusive content creators across various categories.
 The application features a dark-themed React frontend with adult content platform styling, Node.js/Express backend, PostgreSQL database integration via Drizzle ORM, and Replit authentication for user management.

-**Latest Update (August 14, 2025)**: Successfully completed migration from Replit Agent to standard Replit environment.
-Resolved DATABASE_URL configuration issue by creating PostgreSQL database and pushing schema via Drizzle.
-All PostgreSQL tables properly created and seeded with bigtittygothegg profile data (37 gallery images).
-Application running cleanly on port 5000 with proper database connections and API endpoints responding.
-Migration completed with client/server separation maintained and security best practices followed. **Fixed Vercel deployment issue completely**: Created serverless API functions (`/api/profiles.js`, `/api/profiles/[id].js`, `/api/seed.js`, `/api/auth/user.js`) to handle database operations on Vercel.
-Updated vercel.json configuration for proper serverless deployment with both frontend and backend support.
-Profiles now properly load on Vercel deployments through serverless functions.
+**Latest Update (August 14, 2025)**: **MAJOR ARCHITECTURE CHANGE**: Successfully removed PostgreSQL database and converted to file-based content management system.
+Application now uses JSON files in `/data` directory for all content storage, eliminating database costs and complexity.
+Content is managed directly through GitHub commits - users can add posts by creating JSON files in the repository.
+Migration completed with 3 sample posts created for bigtittygothegg profile.
+Application running cleanly on port 5000 with file storage, ready for GitHub-based content workflow.

 **Deployment Status**: **FIXED Vercel Build Issues**: Created comprehensive PR to resolve database-related build failures.
 Separated DB operations from build process with GitHub Actions CI/CD pipeline.
 Updated Vercel configuration to only run build commands.
 Created complete deployment documentation with step-by-step setup guides.
 Database seeding and migrations now handled via automated CI/CD workflow.
 Vercel builds will succeed with proper environment variable configuration.